-This unique mix of skills which includes experience of: disability, fundraising, marketing, legal, financial and audit, help us to deliver a highly diverse range of life-changing services and support.
+This unique mix of skills which includes experience of: disability, technology, marketing, legal, financial and audit, help us to deliver a highly diverse range of life-changing services and support.

-We're currently looking for dynamic individuals to join our Board of Trustees to help us meet the current challenges facing the sector, and ensure that we remain a strong, vibrant organisation chosen by people with learning disabilities and autism for the innovative services we offer.
+We're currently looking for dynamic individuals to join our Board of Trustees to help us meet the current challenges facing the sector, and ensure that we remain a strong, vibrant organisation chosen by people with learning disabilities and autism for the high quality services we offer.

 If you feel that you have the skills and personal attributes to really make a difference, we'd love to hear from you.
 For more details and how you can apply, please visit the page Become a trustee.

-She also cares deeply about the quality of our services and being part of an organisation that recognises and rewards the exceptional work of our staff.
-Having a background in the engineering sector, Bonnie is also really excited by the potential of technology to help people with learning disabilities overcome some of the challenges that they face in their daily lives.
+A keen champion of innovation, Bonnie is also excited by the potential of technology to help people with learning disabilities overcome some of the challenges that they face in their daily lives.

 John Adams OBE, Chair of Audit Committee